Chemical Safety and Climate Change Preparedness Resources for Businesses

 Map of Massachusetts Toxics Users and Climate Vulnerability Factors

-You can use OTA’s Map of Massachusetts Toxics Users and Climate Vulnerability Factors to see if your facility is at risk to floods, hurricanes, or near sensitive areas to assist you with contingency planning.
+You can use OTA’s Map of Massachusetts Toxics Users and Climate Vulnerability Factors to see if your facility is at risk of floods or hurricanes, or if it is near sensitive areas or populations, to assist you with contingency planning.

 Map Instructions: